 My very first thoughts on this issue were laid out when I started thinking about my presence as an aspect of developing the virtue of beauty, and they were developed a little further when I talked around the issue of budgeting for fashion.
-So I was delighted when my early research suggested that others struggled with wardrobe planning too, and I decided right then that my next book would be about Building a Signature Wardrobe.
+So I was delighted when my early research suggested that others struggled with wardrobe planning too, and I decided right then that my next book would be about Planning a Signature Wardrobe.

-So much of the advice that we see is all about having the perfect crisp white shirt, the all season trench coat, sky-high black heels.
+So much of the advice that we see is all about having the perfect crisp white shirt, the all-season trench coat, sky-high black heels.
 This kind of advice has to be generic one size fits all because it’s instantly accessible by all of us regardless of our size and shape, whether we live in the city or the country, work in an office or out in the field, drive or take public transport and so on.
 And for the most part, it’s all “you MUST do this”, no questions permitted or reasoning provided.

 Personally, I don’t find this sort of thing useful – I’m all about the detail.
 Why do I need a crisp white shirt?
 Where am I going to wear it?
 What kind of white?
 How do I keep it white?
 Would ivory do instead?
 What exactly does crisp mean?
 Would a pleated or ruffled shirt count as crisp?
 How do I keep it crisp?
 Can you still buy spray starch or will I need to wash in potato water?
 That kind of thing, especially now that I work from home.
 Why would I spend $250 (those advice columns are never cheap) for a crisp white shirt to wear while I scrub the toilets?